qis/dtz/readme.md

 <details>
 <summary><b><code>dtz::weekday</code> comparison</b></summary>

-The day of the week can start with

-To enable comparison of `dtz::weekday`, the operators must be implemented in the `date` namespace:
+To enable comparison of `dtz::weekday` using the ISO standard, the following operators must be implemented in the `date` namespace:

 ```cpp
 namespace date {